actuallyrizzn/ucw/docs/user-guide.md

 ```

 This user guide provides comprehensive coverage of UCW's features and capabilities.
 For more specific examples or advanced use cases, refer to the API documentation or explore the test suite.

+## Appendices

+### A. Plugin Development Guide

+For detailed information on developing plugins for UCW and MCP integration, see the comprehensive [Plugin Development Guide](planning/plugin-development-guide.md).
+This guide covers:

+- Plugin architecture and directory structure
+- Creating your first plugin
+- Advanced plugin development techniques
+- Testing and deployment strategies
+- Integration with MCP servers
+- Best practices and troubleshooting

+### B. Project Vision and Goals

+The original project vision and goals are documented in the [Project Idea](planning/project-idea.md).
+This document outlines:

+- The core concept and motivation behind UCW
+- Target use cases and applications
+- Design principles and architectural decisions
+- Future roadmap and expansion plans
+- Community and ecosystem considerations

+These documents provide additional context for users who want to understand the broader vision and contribute to UCW's plugin ecosystem.